Close Menu

 Job seekers in unstable labour markets are attractive to scammers, he continued.
 “When we see big waves of layoffs, particularly in the tech sector, fraudulent workers become attractive because there are so many job seekers to target,” he told TechNewsWorld.

 “The same thing happens when hiring starts to increase,” he said.
 “A lot of hiring means a lot of targets.”
 He explained that AI is also fueling the rise of job fraud.
-“The entire fraud economy is now based on AI, from simple transfers to text messages, emails, and fraudulent job postings that look legitimate.”

-AI helps scammers pass the smell test, added Joshua Planos, vice president of marketing for the Better Business Bureau in Lincoln, Nebraska.
+AI helps scammers pass the smell test, added Joshua Planos.
+Vice president of marketing for the Better Business Bureau in Lincoln, Nebraska.
 “For a scammer, that’s the end goal: to make it seem like what you’re offering is real,” he told TechNewsWorld.

 Why Job Seekers Are Prime Scam Targets